ovh/docs/pages/platform/ai/deploy_guide_01_capabilities/guide.en-gb.md

 #### Permitted deployment

-AI Deploy authorizes the deployment of your own Docker images or applications from the [OVHcloud catalog](https://docs.ovh.com/gb/en/publiccloud/ai/deploy/apps-portfolio/).
+AI Deploy authorizes the deployment of your own Docker images or applications from the [OVHcloud portfolio](https://docs.ovh.com/gb/en/publiccloud/ai/deploy/apps-portfolio/).

 Docker images can be hosted in a public or private registry.

-However, the use of `docker-compose` is not possible.
+The use of `docker-compose` is not possible.

+Please beware that images need to be built with an **AMD architecture**.

 #### Maximum execution time